Total bases: Records

 Hank Aaron (left) and Babe Ruth hold the MLB records for total bases in a career and in a single season, 6,856 and 457, respectively.

 Shawn Green (pictured) and Nick Kurtz hold the records for total bases in a single game for the National League and American League, both hitting 19.

 Hank Aaron's 6,856 career total bases make him the all-time MLB record holder.
 Having spent the majority of his career playing in the National League, he also holds that league's record with 6,591 total bases.
 Aaron hit for 300 or more total bases in a record 15 different seasons.
 Aaron regarded this record as his proudest accomplishment, over his career home run record, because he felt it better reflected his performance as a team player.
 Ty Cobb's 5,854 total bases constitute the American League record.
 Freddie Freeman is the active leader and 110th all-time with 3,866 total bases, as of the 2024 MLB season.

 The single season MLB and American League records are held by Babe Ruth, who hit for 457 TB in the 1921 season.
 The following season saw Rogers Hornsby set the National League record when he hit for 450 total bases.
+So far, the most recent player to have 400 bases in a single season is Shohei Ohtani, who had 411 bases in the 2024 season.

 Shawn Green and Nick Kurtz hold the single game total bases record of 19 TB.
-Green hit four home runs, a single and a double for the Los Angeles Dodgers against the Milwaukee Brewers on May 23, 2002.
+Green hit four home runs, a single and a double for the Los Angeles Dodgers against the Milwaukee Brewers on May 23, 2002 (this topped the previous record held by Joe Adcock, who had 18 total bases for the Milwaukee Braves on July 31, 1954).
 Kurtz hit four home runs, a single and a double for the Athletics on July 25, 2025, in a game versus the Houston Astros.

-Dustin Pedroia collected the most total bases in a single interleague game during the regular season, with 15.
-Pedroia hit three home runs, a single and a double for the Boston Red Sox on June 24, 2010, in a game against the Colorado Rockies at Coors Field.
+The record for interleague game is jointly held by Dustin Pedroia, Kyle Schwarber, and Shea Langeliers, who all had 15 total bases on three home runs, a single, and a double; Pedroia recorded his on June 24, 2010, while Schwarber recorded his on September 3, 2024 and Langeliers recorded his on August 5, 2025.

 The 2003 Boston Red Sox and 2019 Minnesota Twins jointly hold the American League single season team record with 2,832 total bases; the National League record is held by the 2001 Colorado Rockies (2,748 TB).
 The Red Sox also have the record for most total bases by a team in one game: they hit for 60 TB in a 29–4 victory over the St. Louis Browns on June 8, 1950.

 Among major league pitchers, Phil Niekro gave up the most total bases in a career (7,473), while Robin Roberts (555 TB allowed in 1956) holds the single season record.
 The record number of total bases allowed in a single game by one pitcher is 42, by Allan Travers of the Detroit Tigers.